How to evaluate and test pile-up in an EPIC source

 spectral channel and not to oversample the intrinsic energy resolution

 and myarf.arf correspond to the spectral files generated

-in the first step, and spectrum_grp.fits is the grouped spectrum.
+in the step 1, and spectrum_grp.fits is the grouped spectrum.

 The rebinning options shown in the example above, are by no means the

 only possible binning available, or the recommended one, more binning

 options are available in the description of the task specgroup.